LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

    :language: C++

-We can't parallelize the entire computation at once due to potential race conditions where multiple threads may attempt to sum to a shared exlement vertex simultaneously.
+We can't parallelize the entire computation at once due to potential race conditions where multiple threads may attempt to sum to a shared element vertex simultaneously.
 However, we can parallelize the computation in parts.
 Here is a C-style OpenMP parallel implementation: